needle-tools/needle-engine-support/documentation/scripting.md

 - [Typescript Essentials](./getting-started/typescript-essentials.md)
 - [Needle Engine for Unity Developers](./getting-started/for-unity-developers.md)

+Sometimes it can also be helpful to dive into the [Needle Engine Api documentation](https://engine.needle.tools/docs/api).

 ---

 Runtime code for Needle Engine is written in [TypeScript](https://typescriptlang.org) (recommended) or [JavaScript](https://javascript.info/).
 We automatically generate C# stub components out of that, which you can add to GameObjects in the editor.
 The C# components and their data are recreated by the runtime as JavaScript components with the same data and attached to three.js objects.